Hurricane Jeanne: Florida

 In Martin County where Jeanne moved ashore, the hurricane damaged 4,234 homes, including 181 that were destroyed.
-The hurricane destroyed half of the roof for the Martin Memorial Hospital North in Stuart, which had just been repaired following Hurricane Jeanne.
-In St. Lucie County to the north, damage totaled $1.2 billion.
-Thousands of homes in the county were damaged or destroyed, with dozens of mobile home trailer parks heavily damaged.
+The hurricane destroyed half of the roof of the Martin Memorial Hospital North in Stuart, which had just been repaired following Hurricane Frances.
+Thousands of homes in St. Lucie County were damaged or destroyed, with dozens of mobile home trailer parks heavily damaged.
 In Fort Pierce Inlet, Jeanne's high tides destroyed dozens of boats.
-Damage reached $2 billion in Indian River County, with more than 41,000 homes damaged to some degree.
-Officials advised most Indian River County residents to boil water, due to power outages.
-Damage in neighboring Brevard County reached $320 million.
-The Vehicle Assembly Building at Kennedy Space Center sustanied damage to panels.
+More than 41,000 homes in Indian River County were damaged to some degree.
+County officials advised most residents to boil water due to power outages.
+The Vehicle Assembly Building at Kennedy Space Center sustained damage to panels.
 Farther north, thousands of homes were damaged in Volusia County due to the combination of high winds and floods along the St. Johns River.
-South of the landfall location, the rains caused generally minor flooding, with locally severe floods in Palm Beach Gardens, Jupiter, and on farms in western Palm Beach County.
-Damage in the Miami area was greatest in Palm Beach County, reaching at least $260 million; this included $30 million in county agriculture damage.
+South of the landfall location, the rains caused generally minor flooding, with locally severe floods in Palm Beach Gardens and Jupiter, and on farms in western Palm Beach County.
 Farther inland, Jeanne damaged roofs and mobile homes from Okeechobee to Orange counties.
 In Lake County, more than 2,800 homes were damaged, 111 of which were destroyed.
 The storm also damaged citrus and other crops across the area.
 About 2,000 houses sustained severe damage in Highlands County, including 140 that were destroyed.
-Damage in the county reached $452 million.
 In Lakeland in Polk County, a retention pond overflowed and caused parts of a strip mall to collapse.
 Floods closed streets in St. Cloud in Osceola County, including parts of U.S. Route 192.
 Most rivers across northern Florida reached flood stage, which closed portions of Interstate 10.
 In Live Oak, several roads were washed out.
 Parts of Punta Gorda were flooded by Jeanne's storm surge, while gusty winds removed the tarps from roofs damaged previously by Hurricane Charley.
 In Dixie County along the Florida panhandle, Jeanne damaged 215 homes, with 15 of them destroyed.
 The storm also washed out 30 county roads.